dgrigg/alpinejs-prefetch/README.md

 ## Usage

-Import the plugin, you can name it anything (for example Prefect) and then set it as an Alpine plugin.
+Import the plugin, you can name it anything (for example Prefetch) and then set it as an Alpine plugin.

 ```js
 // Import